 Teacher Advisory Panel

-New this year, four alumni from our 2018 teacher institutes will make up our first Teacher Advisory Panel.
-Each educator will spend the next year advising on our curriculum development, providing creative input through lesson planning, and showcasing ways in which we can activate our resources for 21st-century learners in relevant and engaging ways.
+Alumni from our teacher institutes are selected to join our Teacher Advisory Panel.
+Each educator spends the academic year advising on our curriculum development, providing creative input through lesson planning, and showcasing ways in which we can activate our resources for 21st-century learners in relevant and engaging ways.
 More

 Lectures in the Humanities